ryan-l-robinson/tech.ryanrobinson.ca/content/posts/devenv-oracle-devcontainer.md

 date: 2022-03-18T12:38:00.000Z
 author: Ryan Robinson
 description: "devcontainer configuration for a Drupal local environment."
-series: Drupal Docker
+series: Drupal Docker Oracle
 tags:
   - Drupal
+  - DevOps
+  - VS Code
-  - PHP
+  - Linux
-draft: true
 ---

 I have previously shared [setting up local development environments using vagrant](/posts/2021/vagrant-oracle-linux-vm/) and [GitPod](/tags/gitpod-drupal/) in Drupal friendly ways.
 This post will start a new mini-series on how I built a Docker Desktop setup for a Drupal-friendly environment that is (mostly) based on Oracle Linux 8.